libsdl-org/SDL/docs/README-winrt.md

 Requirements
 ------------

-* Microsoft Visual C++ (aka Visual Studio), either 2013 or 2012 versions
+* Microsoft Visual C++ (aka Visual Studio), either 2015, 2013, or 2012
   - Free, "Community" or "Express" editions may be used, so long as they include  support for either "Windows Store" or "Windows Phone" apps.
     "Express" versions marked as supporting "Windows Desktop" development typically do not include support for creating WinRT apps, to note.
-    (The "Community" edition of Visual C++ 2013 does, however, support both desktop/Win32 and WinRT development).
+    (The "Community" editions of Visual C++ do, however, support both desktop/Win32 and WinRT development).
   - Visual C++ 2012 can only build apps that target versions 8.0 of Windows, or  Windows Phone.
 8.0-targetted apps will run on devices running 8.1